mina-deploy/mina/README.md

 The command queue
 -----------------

-At the heart of it, Van Helsing is merely sugar on top of Rake to queue commands and execute them remotely at the end.
+At the heart of it, Mina is merely sugar on top of Rake to queue commands and execute them remotely at the end.

 Take a look at this minimal *deploy.rb* configuration: